Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Wisconsin.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Wisconsin.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a median-priced Wisconsin home, that could translate to thousands of dollars in added value.